cfech/aws-solutions-architect-associate/README.md

 - Reserved instances
     - term is 1 or 3 years
     - standard and convertible RI
-        - standard: change `AZ`, instance size and network type with `ModifyReservedInstances` API
+        - standard- change `AZ`, instance size and network type with `ModifyReservedInstances` API
         - Convertible - can change all of standard and family, OS, tenancy, payment option with `ExchangeReservedInstances` API
     - can pay all up front, partial up front, no up front
     - can reserve capacity in a specific `AZ` but does not reserver capacity when specified by region